batiukmaks/GainTracker/README.md

 # **GainTracker**

-:chart_with_upwards_trend:  GainTracker is a simple web application that allows you to track your daily workouts and monitor your progress towards your fitness goals.</br> :computer:  The app is built using :snake: **Flask**, a lightweight web framework for **Python**, and uses :file_folder: **MySQL** as its database.
+🚀 GainTracker is a simple web application that allows you to track your daily workouts and monitor your progress towards your fitness goals.</br>
+:computer: The app is built using 🐍 Flask, a lightweight web framework for Python, and uses 📁 MySQL as its database.
+The user interface is designed with HTML, styled with CSS, and enhanced with Bootstrap and JavaScript. :octocat:

 ## Features
 :busts_in_silhouette:  User Authentication and Registration: Create an account or log in to your existing account to use GainTracker.\